 Some of the points which Peter addresses in the interview:

 - How Greater MSP approaches economic develoment and place branding

 - The role of storytelling

 - How to build a regional economic development partnership

 - Mega trends and changes which will affect economic developers in the coming years

 - How to measure the impact and ROI of initiatives aimed at developing a region’s economy and strengthening its brand.

-Peter, before becoming SVP, Strategy & Partnerships and Chief of Staff at GREATER MSP you worked for an environmental NGO, and as legislative director for a member of the US House of Representatives.
+Peter, before joining GREATER MSP you worked for an environmental NGO, and as legislative director for a member of the US House of Representatives.
 What triggered your interest in place branding and economic development?